The Double Taxation of Attorney Fee Awards Leaves Wronged Consumers In the Cold. Help Us End It.

 Current Tax Law Considers Attorney Fee Awards to be Income and Taxes Them Twice

-Under current tax law, the attorney fees the Kinneys received as a part of their case would be considered taxable income.
+Because of how the IRS has interpreted the tax code, the attorney fees the Kinneys received as a part of their case would be considered taxable income.
 This means that the Kinneys would be forced to pay taxes on the attorney fees awarded as part of their settlement, even though those fees had already been earned by, and would go directly to, their lawyer.
 In the Kinneys’ case, the taxes they would owe on the attorney fee amount would wipe out the money the Kinneys won in their case, and drain their limited income.

 The Kinneys are just one example of the many consumers who are harmed every day by the way the tax laws treat attorney fee recoveries.
 Their story, and the stories of other consumers harmed by this flaw in the tax laws, can be found in a report published by the National Association of Consumer Advocates, called Consumers Caught in Tax Law Flaw: IRS Undercuts Consumer Protection; New Tax Law Rubs Salt in the Wound.